 Force Addington out.

 By Addington, they must have meant Lord Addington, the first Viscount of Sidmoth, and our current Prime Minister.
 From everything I knew, he already had one foot halfway out the door.
 His policies on the war with France were wildly unpopular, and as his star faded, William Pitt the Younger’s began to rise again.

 Was that who our blackmailer wanted in his place as Prime Minister?
 Why?
 I supposed that answer depended on who our blackmailer was.
 If it was Napoleon, was Pitt an agent of our enemy?
 If it was the King, was his loyalty to the crown firmly established?

 The caricature had landed face up, and it sat on the floor at my feet as if mocking me.
-Before I could think better of it, I reached down and snatched it up, tearing it to pieces in a matter of seconds.
+Before I could think better of it, I reached down and tore it to pieces.

-I had balked at the thought of torture at first, but no more.
-It was the least these bastards deserved for playing a part in our ruin.
-For the death of John’s father.
-For what they were doing to the Viscountess of Dover and who knew how many others.
+I’d balked at the thought of torture at first, but no more.
+It was the least these bastards deserved.
+For the death of John’s father, for what they were doing to the Viscountess of Dover, for what they were trying to do to me, and for what they had already done to God knew how many others.